 This License applies to any manual or other work, in any medium, that contains a notice placed by the copyright holder saying it can be distributed under the terms of this License.
-Such a notice grants a world-wide, royalty-free license, unlimited in duration, to use that work under the conditions stated herein.
-The "Document", below, refers to any such manual or work.
-Any member of the public is a licensee, and is addressed as "you".
+Such a notice grants a world-wide, royalty-free license, unlimited in duration, but the terms of to use that work under the conditions stated herein.
+The "Document", below, refers to any such manual or work Any member of the public is a licensee, and is addressed as a licensee, and is addressed as "you".
 You accept the license if you copy, modify or distribute the work in a way requiring permission under copyright law.

-A "Modified Version" of the Document means any work containing the Document or a portion of it, either copied verbatim, or with modifications and/or translated into another language.
+A "Modified Version" of the A "Modified Version" of the Document means any work containing the Document or a portion of it, either copied verbatim, or with modifica-tions and/or translated into another language.

-matter section of the Document that deals exclusively with the document straightforwardly with generic text editors or the relationship of the publishers or authors of the Docu- (for images composed of pixels) generic paint programs or ment to the Document's overall subject (or to related mat- (for drawings) some widely available drawing editor, and ters) and contains nothing that could fall directly within that is suitable for input to text formatters or for automatic that overall subject.
-(Thus, if the Document is in part a text- translation to a variety of formats suitable for input to text book of mathematics, a Secondary Section may not explain any mathematics.)
-The relationship could be a matter of his- format whose markup, or absence of markup, has been torical connection with the subject or with related matters, arranged to thwart or discourage subsequent modification or of legal, commercial, philosophical, ethical or political position regarding them.
+A "Secondary Section" is a named appendix or a front-matter section of the Document that deals exclusively with the relationship of the publishers or authors of the Document to the Document's overall subject (or to related matters) and contains nothing that could fall directly within that overall subject.
+(Thus, if the Document is in part a text-book of mathematics, a Secondary Section may not explain any mathematics.)
+The relationship could be a matter of historical connection with the subject or with related mat-ters, or of legal, commercial, philosophical, ethical or political position regarding them.